 Finding a framework that fits your project — its scale and purpose — boosts it.

-Note, that success also depends on the developer’s skills — people who work with Backbone.js for years are skilled at making it do what they want to, but people who’ve just switched from React might find its structure challenging.
+Note that success also depends on the developer’s skills — people who work with Backbone.js for years are skilled at making it do what they want, but those who’ve just switched from React might find its structure challenging.

 Tools aren’t everything, but they are assets in the right hand.